WDuesenberg/Ajax-giphy/README.md

 Simply go to https://developers.giphy.com/ and follow the prompts to obtain the API key.
 Also if you don't already have a GitHub account it is highly recommended that you have one for a proper development environment.

+***Installing***

+Once downloaded, follow the prompts and finnish installing VS code. after installation open VS code.
+Terminal(Mac) or Bash(PC) will be required for commiting and saving code editing.

 *Technology:*

     - HTML5,